saulmm/saulmm.github.com/_posts/2015-02-13-A useful stack on android #2, User Interface.md

 [ButterKnife](http://jakewharton.github.io/butterknife/) by [Jake Wharton](https://github.com/JakeWharton), is a library to perform view injections.

-This avoids having to write repetitive sentences like: `findViewById`, `setOnClickListener(new OnClick...)` etc...
-In this way, the code is more readable in adition to write much less.
+This avoids having to write repetitive sentences like `findViewById` or `setOnClickListener(new OnClick...)`.

+Using [ButterKnife](http://jakewharton.github.io/butterknife/), the code is more readable in adition to write much less.

 <br>
 `MovieDetailActivity.java`